lukemelander/discordbots/Combot/Published/README.txt

 v0.0.2 - Added integration with finfiz.
        - Changed to using COGS
-       - Added calls for screener, news, and insider
+       - Added calls for screener, news, insider, and price targets